ScarletRedJoker/Nebula-Command/replit.md

 # Nebula Command Dashboard Project

 ## Overview
-The Nebula Command Dashboard is a web-based interface for managing a homelab environment, orchestrating 15 Docker-based services across a Ubuntu 25.10 server via custom subdomains.
-The project aims to provide a centralized, robust, and secure platform for personal and community use, with a strategic vision to evolve into an app marketplace offering one-click deployments.
+The Nebula Command Dashboard is a web-based interface designed to manage a homelab environment, orchestrating 15 Docker-based services on a Ubuntu 25.10 server using custom subdomains.
+The project aims to establish a centralized, robust, and secure platform for personal and community use, with a long-term vision to evolve into an app marketplace offering one-click deployments.

 ## User Preferences
 - User: Evin